Nina Mae McKinney

-Nina Mae McKinney (June 12, 1912 – May 3, 1967) was an American actress who worked internationally during the 1930s and in the postwar period in theatre, film and television, after beginning her career on Broadway and in Hollywood.
+Nina Mae McKinney (June 12, 1912 – May 3, 1967) was an American actress and singer who worked internationally during the 1930s and in the postwar period in theatre, film and television, after beginning her career on Broadway and in Hollywood.
 Dubbed "The Black Garbo" in Europe because of her striking beauty, McKinney was both one of the first African-American film stars in the United States and one of the first African-Americans to appear on British television.

-Biography
+Life and career

 Early life

 McKinney was born June 12, 1912, in Lancaster, South Carolina, to Georgia Crawford and Hal Napoleon McKinney.
 Shortly after McKinney's birth, her mother often hid from her abusive husband in the house of Colonel Leroy Springs (of Springs Industries), for whom she worked as a domestic.

 By 1920, Crawford relocated to Savannah, Georgia, to work as a cook for Cynthia Withers, her daughter Irene, and other white lodgers.
 McKinney stayed behind on Gay Street in the Gills Creek neighborhood with her 70-year old paternal grandmother, Mary A. McKinney.
 Hal supported the family financially as a delivery man for a local drugstore.
 Meanwhile, Georgia had married James Edwin Maynor and migrated north to New York.
 Eight-year-old McKinney followed them shortly afterward, but was sent back down south to stay with her Uncle Curtis and his family in Gills Creek when her father went to prison.
 In 1923, Hal escaped from his chain gang and was never recaptured.

-In 1923, McKinney went to lived with Springs as a live-in domestic.
+In 1923, McKinney went to live with Colonel Springs as a live-in domestic.
 Her duties included delivering and collecting parcels from the local post office.
 To entertain herself as she made the trips, she did stunts on her bicycle.
 She began acting in small scale school productions at the Lancaster Training School.

-Around 1925, 13-year old McKinney relocated to Manhattan to stay with her mother and stepfather, and attended public school at 126 Lower Manhattan.
+Around 1925, 13-year-old McKinney relocated to Manhattan to stay with her mother and stepfather, and she attended public school at 126 Lower Manhattan.
 By the summer of 1927, she had given up school completely.